 About the facility

-The university's Biosecurity Research Institute — a biosafety level-3 facility — is jump-starting some of the research planned for NBAF even before it becomes operational.
+The university's Biosecurity Research Institute — a biosafety level-3 facility — is jump-starting the bio/agro-defense research planned for NBAF even before it becomes operational.

 NBAF will attract private biotechnology companies and scientists to the Manhattan community, and is expected to bring an additional 40 businesses and laboratories and generate an economic return of $3.5 billion in its first 20 years.